mace-cream/clusterhowto/README.md

 ### Useful stuff about slurm
 You can find many useful tutorial about slurm from world wide web.
 Here are some tips:
-`pestat` prints Slurm cluster status with 1 line per node.
+`pestat -G` prints Slurm cluster status with 1 line per node.

 ![](images/tutorial05.png)